drinkwithdan/TinyPOS/README.md

 # TinyPOS
 ### A Point-Of-Sale system for micro catering businesses

+A live version of the app can be found [here](https://tinypos-app.herokuapp.com/) - please read the "viewing the app" section below.

 TinyPOS is a full-stack webapp designed to democratise Point-Of-Sale software for small businesses that can't afford the pricing and features of large industry POS providers.

 Customers can access the shop-front site through the base route, and admin can log in through a discreet link in the footer - or with a direct link to the login page.